w3c/webref/packages/css/README.md

 The following guarantees are provided by this package:
 - All CSS files can be parsed by the version of [CSSTree](https://github.com/csstree/csstree) used in `peerDependencies` in `package.json`, with the exception of a handful CSS value definitions that, although valid, are not yet supported by CSSTree.
+- No duplicate definitions of CSS properties provided that CSS extracts of [delta specs](https://github.com/w3c/browser-specs/#seriescomposition) are not taken into account (such extracts end with `-n.json`, where `n` is a level number).
+- CSS extracts contain a base definition of all CSS properties that get extended by other CSS property definitions (those for which `newValues` is set).